-Your TTD or Partial Disablement benefit stops on the earliest of one of the following events occuring:
+Your TTD or Partial Disablement benefit stops on the earliest of one of the following events occurring:

-- for TTD only, when you are Gainfully Employed with your Employer or another employer (unless you are eligible for a Partial Disablement benefit), - when you are no longer Totally Disabled or Partially Disabled, - when you reach Cover Expiry Age, - you make a fraudulent claim, - you reach the end of the Benefit Period.
-Maximum Benefit Period is described in your Plan Guide, - · you are no longer under Medical Care, - you refuse to return from overseas for medical treatment or assessment, at the Insurer's request, - you refuse to undertake reasonable treatment or rehabilitation which could, in the Insurer's opinion expect to assist with your return to work, - you fail to provide the evidence required to assess your claim within 60 days of the Insurer's request, - the Insurer determines you're able to return to work and do your normal duties,
+- For TTD only, when you are gainfully employed with your Employer or another employer - You are no longer totally but temporarily disabled or partially disabled - You reach the Cover Expiry Age - You make a fraudulent claim - You reach the end of the Benefit Period.
+Maximum Benefit Period is described in your Plan Guide - You are no longer under Medical Care - You refuse to return from overseas for medical treatment or assessment, at the Insurer's request - You refuse to undertake reasonable treatment or Rehabilitation which could, in the Insurer's opinion expect to assist with your return to work - You fail to provide the evidence required to assess your claim within 60 days of the Insurer's request

-- you are not an Australian resident, or do not permanently reside in Australia, and you are not working for the Participating Employer overseas, after 6 months of benefit payments have been made, or - you die.
+- You are not an Australian Resident, or do not permanently reside in Australia, and you are not working for the Employer overseas, after 6 months of benefit payments have been made - You die.